mckinnonag/portfolio/README.md

 # Portfolio

 This project was built with TypeScript React and MUI material design.
+You can view it [here](https://mckinnonag.github.io/portfolio/).

 ## Available Scripts